bradenaw/backpressure/README.md

 costly (e.g. network transit to the resource being protected), or when protecting a throughput resource like disk IOPS or replication speed.
 Each of these can do their job best when placed _as close to the resource as possible_, usually in the same process or failing that on the same machine, but with some care, success can be had deploying them in proxies.
-If we're going to reject requests, we may as well be discerning about _which_ requests to reject, and so both of these primitives allow prioritizing requests to ensure that background jobs and asynchronous work can be sacrificed before affecting live, user-facing traffic.
+This is because the resource itself will have the highest-signal view of its own load.

 Astute readers will have noticed by now that rejection can only delay the inevitable: congestion collapse still lurks at some rate of requests, even if rejection can move it further away.
 This is